-Note that any existing TCFI Gen 3 setup files can be used without modification for the TCFI Gen 4.
-Contact out tech support for assistance with setup files for specialized applications.
+Files with "G6" in the filename are specifically intended for TCFI Gen 6 applications.
+Note that any existing TCFI Gen 3-5 setup files can be used with minor modifications for the TCFI Gen 6.
+Contact out tech support for assistance.